knights-lab/BURST/README.md

 5. *Other program(s) give me more alignments; how can you say this is optimal?:*
 First, more alignments doesn't mean correct alignments.
 Second, be careful when comparing technologies; BURST is a short-read aligner.
 It does not do local alignment like "BLAST" and hence does not do soft-trimming -- this is very much intentional and part of ensuring optimality of end-to-end alignments.
 An alignment of identity 97% spanning 97% of a query means that query is actually 97% x 97% = ~94% identical to its matched reference throughout.

+6. *It won't compile!* It is not recommended to compile this software yourself unless you have the Intel compiler and a lot of patience for profile-guided optimization using multi-pass compilation.
+Your binary probably won't be as fast as the one provided on the release page.
+If you nonetheless insist, you must use ICC or GNU GCC (NOT Apple/LLVM CLANG) and provide the additional compiler flag `-march=corei7` (or newer) and `-fwhole-program -O3` (or `-Ofast`)

 ## Cite
 Al-Ghalith, Gabriel and Dan Knights.
 BURST enables optimal exhaustive DNA alignment for big data.
 DOI 2017:doi.org/10.5281/zenodo.806850